leeandher/leander.xyz/src/pages/notes/Advanced React & GraphQL/3 - Client Side GraphQL.md

 ## Cache Invalidation

-Cache Invalidation is the term used to refer to the ability to remove parts of the cache so that our applications's data stays accurate.
+Cache Invalidation is the term used to refer to the ability to remove parts of the cache so that our application's data stays accurate.
 Say for example, after you've implemented pagination, you want to add an item to the set (e.g. _CREATE_ITEM_ mutation).
 When you've done so, every query that fires off a request for those items must be updated (e.g. _ALL_ITEMS_ query), and its important to understand that **each paginated page has their own query, since the parameters are different**.
 Now that we've added a new item to page 1, every other page will have to modify it's cached response as well.
 There are a few ways to counter this:

 1. Fetch Policy